philipphermes/DataTransferObjectGenerator/README.md

 First you'll have to create a basic php file in the root of the project where you call the Generator\
 If everything is set up you can call the file in the terminal with `php generator.php` for example.

+You have to change the namespace of the files to make it work at the moment!

 ### Setup Generator:

 `$generatorSetup = new GeneratorSetup();`\